bvaughn/js-search/README.md

 There are three index strategies packaged with `js-search`.

-`PrefixIndexStrategy` indexes for prefix searches (e.g. the term "cat" is indexed as "c", "ca", and "cat" allowing prefix search lookups).
+`PrefixIndexStrategy` indexes for prefix searches.
+(e.g. the term "cat" is indexed as "c", "ca", and "cat" allowing prefix search lookups).

 `AllSubstringsIndexStrategy` indexes for all substrings.
 In other word "c", "ca", "cat", "a", "at", and "t" all match "cat".

 `ExactWordIndexStrategy` indexes for exact word matches.
 For example "bob" will match "bob jones".

+By default Js Search supports prefix indexing but this can be disabled if it is not required.
+You can specify an alternate [`IIndexStrategy`](https://github.com/bvaughn/js-search/blob/master/source/IndexStrategy/IndexStrategy.js) implementation in order to disable prefix indexing, like so:

 ```javascript
 // default